 You may not own a coffee shop.
 And perhaps you don’t need to go to the extent of giving out too much information without a prompt.
 But your customer service team needs to have great knowledge of the product.
 Give your team members resources to educate themselves on all the details.
 That way if and when questions arise they will be ready.
 Saving your customers a call to the help desk goes a long way toward making them happy.

-One of the most important aspects of great customer experience is the ease of service for customers.
+One of the most important aspects of a great experience is the ease of service at customer touchpoints.
 Take a look at successful customer experience examples.
 The runs a consistent theme.
 Doing business with these exemplary brands is convenient and easy for customers.

 If lacking resources, consider outsourcing customer service operations.
 Most of the time that’s a much cheaper alternative than running an in-house call center.